FLUX-SE/all_docs/documentation/3_Dynamic_Section_Settings.md

 Default Value: 0 %

-> To start understanding this setting and easily hear it, take a full mixed drum kit or a complete mix with punchy drums, set the compression threshold and ratio to values that makes it close to a pumping or an aggressive com- pression.
-Then increase the output gain to compensate the gain lost and toggle between 0 and 100% of Dynamic Ratio.
+> To start understanding this setting and easily hear it, take a full mixed drum kit or a complete mix with punchy drums, set the compression threshold and ratio to values that makes it close to a pumping or an aggressive compression.
+Then increase the output gain to compensate the gain lost and toggle between 0 and 100% of Dynamic
+Ratio.
 At 100 % you should hear more air in the sound, more transient and less of the compression impression, especially the attack.